-South Bohemia (Czech: Jihočeský kraj) with its capital České Budějovice (German: Budweis) is one of 14 regions (Czech: kraj) in the Czech Republic (aka Czechia).
+South Bohemia (Jihočeský kraj) with its capital České Budějovice (Budweis) is one of 14 regions in the Czech Republic (aka Czechia).

-Located in the very south of the Czech Republic (with borders to Germany and Austria – I went via train from Nuremberg to Linz, and from here to České Budějovice), this rather solitude region with its beautiful landscapes is perfect for long walks as well as extensive hiking or biking trips.
+Located in the very south of the Czech Republic with immediate borders to Germany and Austria (we traveled via Linz to Budweis), this rather secluded region with its picturesque landscapes is perfect for long romantic walks or for extensive cycling or biking tours.

-But this area is also a very good spot for activities like camping, fishing, or sightseeing tours (e.g. the fairy-tale like Hluboká Castle).
+But this area is also a good place for doing activities like camping, fishing, or small sightseeing tours (to the fairy-tale like Hluboká Castle for example).

-České Budějovice (95.000 inhabitants) is despite its comparatively small size a well-known city, first and foremost due to its long brewing tradition (Budějovický Budvar).
+Budweis or České Budějovice (95.000 inhabitants) is despite its comparatively small size a well-known city, mainly because of its long brewing tradition (“Budějovický Budvar”).

-I also didn’t neglect the opportunity to visit some of the historical buildings in the town center around the large Náměstí Přemysla Otakara II (market square).
+First and foremost, I wanted to grasp the opportunity to visit some of the historical ensembles in the town center around the large Náměstí Přemysla Otakara II (market square).

-The town Třeboň (8.300 inhabitants) about twenty kilometers eastwards of České Budějovice is well-known for its carp breeding business and its fishpond systems (see below), but also for its tourism-sector consisting of many spa resorts.
+The town of Třeboň (8.300 inhabitants) twenty-odd kilometers eastwards of České Budějovice is renowned for its carp breeding businesses and intricate fishpond systems (further information below), but also for its numerous spa resorts.

-Most popular is probably the Zámek Třeboň (castle) adjacent to the town center with its appurtenant park (Zámecký park).
+Most intriguing is probably the Zámek Třeboň (the castle) adjacent to the town center with its appurtenant park (Zámecký park).

 Břilice in the north is a district of Třeboň, and from there it is by foot only half an hour to some of the large fishponds in this area.

-We decided however to take more time, a luxury thanks to the longest days of the year (summer solstice) since we started our walk in the late afternoon.
+We decided to take more time however, a luxury thanks to the longest days of the year (summer solstice on June 21) since we started our walk in the late afternoon.

 On our way there we grabbed the opportunity to gather a few of the delicious cherries which were growing abundantly alongside the rural road.
-And to rest and relax a lot.
+And to rest and to relax a lot in this quiet countryside.

-South Bohemia possesses numerous fishponds and an extensive artificial fishpond system, with the Rožmberk it possesses even the largest pond in whole Czechia.
+South Bohemia possesses countless fishponds and an extensive artificial fishpond system.
+With the Rožmberk lake it possesses even the largest pond in whole Czechia.

-The so-called “Golden Canal” (Zlatá Stoka), a sophisticated system of water networks and reservoirs devised and constructed in the 16th century, made it possible to feed and maintain these ponds for the primary purpose of carp breeding.
+The so-called “Golden Canal” (Zlatá Stoka), a complex system of water networks and reservoirs devised and constructed in the early 16th century, made it possible to feed and maintain these ponds for the primary purpose of carp breeding.

-The characteristic trait of profitable fishpond management like this is the extension of bigger ponds with several different sized reservoirs, which eventually constitutes the production basis for an effective three-level young fish breeding system (spawning, breeding and nurturing).
+The characteristic of profitable fishpond management like the one described is the extension of big ponds by several smaller, different sized reservoirs, what essentially constitutes the production basis for an effective three-level young fish breeding system (spawning, breeding and nurturing).

-This system in its basic principle still serves its purpose in the 21st century, and its importance has not diminished in the course of the centuries.
+This system in its basic principle serves its purpose in the 21st century still, and its importance has not diminished in the course of the centuries.

 South Bohemia is beautiful.
-It is only a matter of time when we come back to this kraj, and then for biking, kayaking or extensive hiking tours.
+It is only a matter of time when we come back to this kraj, then for cycling, kayaking or more extensive hiking tours.